Geophysical surveying and mapping services by Geophysical Services LLC (Established 1985)

 Here is something to think about.

 The greatest danger in the geophysical profession is not having a well-educated field hardened geophysicist overlook or misidentify a geophysical anomaly.
-It is knowing that an untrained person can turn on a geophysical instrument without having any past experience on how to operate the geophysical equipment and acquire geophysical data.
+It is knowing that an untrained person can turn on a geophysical instrument and acquire data without having any past experience on how to operate the equipment or conduct a geophysical survey.

 To put this another way, ask before you contract if an experienced geophysicist will be going to the field?